xieguigang/sciBASIC/vb_codestyle/README.md

-﻿##Common Architecture of a CLI program
+##Common Architecture of a CLI program

 There is a VisualBasic application helper module that define in the namespace:
 Microsoft.VisualBasic.App